Save Me the Waltz: Posthumous myths

-In 1970, nearly forty years after the publication of Save Me the Waltz, biographer Nancy Milford inaccurately speculated that F. Scott Fitzgerald extensively or partially rewrote Zelda Fitzgerald's manuscript prior to its publication by Scribner's.
-Contrary to this unfounded speculation, later scholarly examinations of Zelda's drafts of Save Me the Waltz deposited in the Fitzgerald Papers at Princeton University Library proved Milford's assumptions to be false.
+In 1970, nearly a quarter of a century after Zelda's death and forty years after the publication of Save Me the Waltz, Nancy Milford's 1970 biography Zelda fostered a number of unfounded myths about the novel and its publication.
+Milford inaccurately speculated that F. Scott Fitzgerald extensively or partially rewrote Zelda Fitzgerald's manuscript prior to its publication by Scribner's.
+Contrary to Milford's speculation, scholarly examinations of Zelda's drafts of Save Me the Waltz deposited in the Fitzgerald Papers at Princeton University Library proved such claims to be patently false.

 According to scholarly examinations, archival evidence indicates any input by Scott Fitzgerald to be advisory.
-The revised galleys show nearly all marks to be in Zelda's hand, and there is no evidence that Scott rewrote the work.
-Despite such scholarly debunking, popular myths persist that her husband rewrote Zelda's novel or attempted to suppress its publication.
+The revised galleys show nearly all marks to be in Zelda's hand, and no evidence exists that Scott rewrote the work.
+Despite such scholarly debunking, myths persist that her husband rewrote Zelda's novel or attempted to suppress its publication.
+In fact, Scott expressed praise for the novel's quality and played a crucial role in ensuring its publication by Scribner's.